-• Church Music Administration - MUED1301
+•Church Music Administration - MUED1301

-The purpose of this course is to acquaint students with the impact and advantages brought about by recent philosophical and technological developments as they related to worship and music technological developments as they related to worship and music administration in the local church.
+The purpose of this course is to acquaint students with the impact and advantages brought about by recent philosophical and technological developments as they related to worship and music administration in the local church.
 Students will study emerging trends in how and why churches "do" worship as they do.
 Students will also review current church music administration software programs that assist in organizing data and enhancing ministry.
 Prerequisite: None